mrpollo/ramonroche.com/public/wp-content/plugins/twitter-widget-pro/readme.txt

 * errmsg - This is the error message that displays if there's a problem connecting to Twitter
 * hiderss - set to true to hide the RSS icon (defaults to false)
 * hidereplies - set to true to hide @replies that are sent from the account (defaults to false)
-* avatar - set to true to display the avatar from the Twitter account (defaults to false)
+* hidefrom - set to true to hide the "from ____" link that shows the application the tweet was sent from (defaults to false)
+* avatar - set to one of the available sizes (mini, normal, bigger, or original) (defaults to none)
 * targetBlank - set to true to have all links open in a new window (defaults to false)
 * showXavisysLink - set to true to display a link to the Twitter Widget Pro page.
 We greatly appreciate your support in linking to this page so others can find this useful plugin too!  (defaults to false)
 * items - The number of items to display (defaults to 10)